mbo0000/Personal-Projects/StackoverflowAnalysis/README.md

-# Stackoverflow
+# Stack Overflow
 ## Background
-Stackoverflow is an online platform for asking and finding technical questions or answers.
+Stack Overflow is an online platform for asking and finding technical questions or answers.
 It is a community-based space for developers to seek answers and help others on a variety of topics.
-Since its inception, Stackoverflow has been a preferred platform by the majority of the developers and technologists communities.
+Since its inception, Stack Overflow has been a preferred platform by the majority of the developers and technologists communities.
 To promote growth within the platform, we will be using available data and gain additional insight into its current performance.

 ## Project Goal
 By identifying some of the platform’s KPIs and metrics, we can better assess its past and current performance.
 More importantly, this will give insight into the retention rate among its existing/new users and possibly influence marketing strategy/campaign.